GSA/digitalgov.gov/content/communities/social-media.md

 title: "Social Media"
 summary: "SocialGov is the government social media community of practice."

+# see all authors at https://digital.gov/authors
+authors:
+  - gabrielle-perret
+  - paul-lester

 # see all topics at https://digital.gov/topics
 topics:
   - social-media